550 hours on Amazon River: Brazil, Peru & Ecuador by boat

 Captains naturally choose to go in the middle of the river, right on the place where the stream is stronger, taking the boat naturally downstream.
-This is ideal to shorten trips in about 1 or 2 days, as well as to drastically reduce fuel consumption.
+This is ideal to shorten trips in about 1 or 2 days, as well as to reduce fuel consumption drastically.

-On the other hand, when boats go upstream they have to go near the shore in order to escape the stronger water forces existing in the middle of the river itself.
-The Amazon River is very strong, so in no way could boats force themselves upstream.
+On the other hand, when boats go upstream they have to go near the shore to escape the stronger water forces existing in the middle of the river itself.
+The Amazon River is very strong, so in no way, boats could push themselves upstream.

-I talked to several captains of the boats where I traveled, and they all told me the same thing: while going up the river it is necessary to be close to the shore to assure boat speed, less engine effort and fuel consumption.
+I talked to several captains of the ships where I traveled, and they all told me the same thing: while going up the river it is necessary to be close to the shore to assure boat speed, less engine effort, and fuel consumption.